dmlgusdl9192/Telegram-InsaengBot/README.md

 # Telegram-InsaengBot
-A personal telegram bot with 'versus' and 'ㄱㄴ?' functionalities
+A personal telegram chatbot that responds to live chat.
+Functionalities include:
+- RNG based decision maker
+- Answer to Yes/No questions
+- Weather forecast